sps-lco1-2022-23/learning-csharp/assignments/october-half-term.md

    - Q2 - lots of setup
    - Q3 - looking to circumvent brute force
   - [USACO](http://www.usaco.org/index.php?page=contests) are similar - the bronze problems are generally quite approachable, an advantage here is that it will verify your answers

+## Half Term

+So create a suitable folder (or several) in your repo and work on the problems, e.g. `/usaco/` or `/aoc/`, etc. and go solve some problem.

+Commit-and-push regularly!